jbrazda/com.informatica.cloud.das/README.md

 ```

 Note that the Service Descriptors refer to process objects such as `DataAccessService:tMultiResponse` or `DataAccessService:tMultiDataAccessRequest` that are defined
-in separate files that must be also deployed and published on the target ICRT Org instance.
+in separate files that must be also deployed and published on the target ICAI Org instance.
 This is necessary to provide metadata for design time in the IPD to describe the process objects.
 You will need to import and publish following Objects included in the [IPD_SOURCE_DAS-IICS-2.0.zip](https://github.com/jbrazda/com.informatica.cloud.das/raw/master/sample-data/IPD_SOURCE_DAS-IICS-2.0.zip) Archive

 - DataAccessService Connection